dantleech/blog/content/posts/2024-08-29-col-de-tourmalet.md

 I'm now sitting in the hostel, there is French music playing in a large common room with books, plenty of sofas, table tennis and a bar.
 This is the low season because this is a ski-town.
-So it's pretty quiet, but the atomsphere is nice.
+So it's pretty quiet, but the atmosphere is nice.
 A rumble of thunder can be heard outside and the patter of rain which I was fortunate to (mostly) avoid today.
-But I shuoldn't have been so lucky according to the weather forcast.
-Today I did 3 cols including the Col de Tourmalet - one of the most famous and one of the highest road passes in the Pyrenees which seems to be frequenty used in the Tour de France.
+But I shuoldn't have been so lucky according to the weather forecast.
+Today I did 3 cols including the Col de Tourmalet - one of the most famous and one of the highest road passes in the Pyrenees which seems to be frequently used in the Tour de France.

 This morning I woke up at 07:45 and knew that it would be a tough day.
 I had reserved the hostel and it was 100k away and there were three cols to climb.